causztic/nextjs-blog/posts/react-input-with-gboard-emoji-bug.md

 ## Preparation

-To isolate the bug, I have created a [sample repo]() with minimum moving parts, and debugged it on my device with [chrome://inspect/#devices](chrome://inspect/#devices) - it provides easy port forwarding and allows inspection, which is unavailable on the phone.
+To isolate the bug, I created a [sample repo](https://github.com/causztic/react-testbed/tree/gboard-autocompletion-bug) with minimum moving parts.
+I used **edge://inspect/#devices** to debug it on my device - it provides easy port forwarding and allows inspection, which is unavailable on the phone.

 ## Approach